aranasoft/todo-azurewebsites/README.md

 ## Getting Started
 1. Fork this repository in github to your github account.

-> Use that fork button in the upper right, it is really easy.
+> Use that fork button in the upper right.
+It is really easy; Don't fear the fork

 1. Clone the fork to a local github repository

     ```bash
     git clone git@github.com:MY_GITHUB_USERNAME/todo-azurewebsites.git
     ```